mate-academy/qa_task-guideline/README.md

 3. Do your task.
 4. Copy document link and paste link to input on platform.
 5. Submit your solution. 🚀

+**Important**
+- Don't delete or resolve mentor's comments!
+Mentor will resolve them while checking your homework if you made the necessary fixes.